Sporting

 The English Setter puppy should be given plenty of attention and you’ll start to notice personality traits from a young age.

-The lifespan of the dog is down to how well they've looked after.
-Adult English setters can live a long and healthy life if given the right amount of exercise and diet.
+The lifespan of the dog is down to how well they’ve looked after.
+Adult English setters can live long and healthy life if given the right amount of exercise and diet.
 The average lifespan for the modern English Setter is 10-12 years old.

 When feeding this dog, you want to aim for around 2 to 3 cups of dog food per day that’s divided over two meals.
 This will help ensure they have enough energy for the day and that they’ll maintain a healthy weight.

 The English Setter Association can give you plenty of information when it comes to finding the right breeder for this dog type.
-For health English setters, pups can cost around $500 upwards and are worth every dollar.
+For healthy English setters, pups can cost around $500 upwards and are worth every dollar.

 It’s worth checking out rescue centres and shelters where possible.
 It’s unlikely that they’ll be readily available but you might get lucky!